Vinod-Koli/CarND-Traffic-Sign-Classifier/Project_Writeup.md

 * The shape of a traffic sign image: 32x32x3
 * The number of unique classes in the data set: 43

-#### 2. Include an exploratory visualization of the dataset.
+#### 2. Visualization of the dataset

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing the number of training samples of each class.

 ![alt text][image1]